Addressing Climate Change

 & Reliability

 The record-low water deliveries we received from the State Water Project between 2020 and 2022 revealed a vulnerability in Metropolitan's regional water delivery system that impacted six of our 26 member agencies and nearly 7 million people.
-Due to existing constraints of the water delivery system, as well as limited access to other local supplies, these communities were forced to rely on extremely reduced water deliveries from the SWP.
+Due to constraints of the water delivery system, as well as limited access to other local supplies, these communities were forced to rely on extremely reduced water deliveries from the SWP.
 Metropolitan enacted emergency drought reductions to ensure these communities had enough water to get through the extreme drought.

 Our board has since made a commitment to address these inequities and fast-tracked a number of construction projects to improve water supply reliability for all member agencies.
 To date, we have secured $50 million from the state to help offset the cost of these projects.